messageformat/messageformat/docs/api/number-skeleton.getnumberformattersource.md

 ## Remarks

-The returned function will memoize an `Intl.NumberFormat` instance that makes use of features provided by the [Unified API Proposal](https://github.com/tc39/proposal-unified-intl-numberformat)<!-- -->.
+The returned function will memoize an `Intl.NumberFormat` instance.

 ## Example